Collect data from your workloads with the Log Analytics agent

 |Data tier||Collected event indicators|

 - If you are using Group Policy Object (GPO), it is recommended that you enable audit policies Process Creation Event 4688 and the CommandLine field inside event 4688.
-For more information about Process Creation Event 4688, see Defender for Cloud's FAQ.
+For more information about Process Creation Event 4688, see Defender for Cloud's common questions.
 For more information about these audit policies, see Audit Policy Recommendations.

 - To enable data collection for Adaptive application controls, Defender for Cloud configures a local AppLocker policy in Audit mode to allow all applications.
 This will cause AppLocker to generate events which are then collected and leveraged by Defender for Cloud.
 It is important to note that this policy will not be configured on any machines on which there is already a configured AppLocker policy.